Vegan Chocolate Chip Shortbread

-Leave them on the tray until they are completely cool.
+Leave the shortbread on the tray until they are completely cool.

 Lightly sprinkle your cookies with some caster sugar.

-Store them in an airtight container at room temperature.
+Store the cookies in an airtight container at room temperature.
 They’ll last about 4-5 days like this!

-I hope you enjoy this recipe.
+I hope you enjoy this vegan chocolate chip shortbread recipe.
 If you make it at home, please leave a review below to let me know how it went.
 Or, tag me on Instagram @bakedbyclo to show me your snaps.
 I love seeing your creations!

 Happy baking! xo